Shivansh-Game/gold-from-bronze/README.md

 The script will initialize the FNN with the [320] hidden layer configuration.

-It will run for 10,000 epochs using a multi-step learning rate decay.
+It will run for 4,000 epochs using a step learning rate decay.

 Final Result: You should observe a Training L1 Loss of ~5.6 and a Test MAE of ~5.25, confirming the Test < Train stability finding.